 - Delirium, mild cognitive impairment, and dementia when the emphasis is on the effects of age-related systemic factors such as diminished organ function across multiple systems, multi-organ failure, multi-morbidity, polypharmacy, or multi-faceted sensory and motor changes on cognition.

 - Multicomponent, pleiotropic (e.g., exercise, nutrition) and mechanism-driven intervention studies addressing geriatric syndromes or outcomes spanning multiple systems.

 - Effects of polypharmacy or multi-morbidities or chronic pain on health status and clinical outcomes in older adults.

 - Attempts to increase lifespan including caloric restriction and studies of animal models of human populations especially resistant to aging.

 - Treatments to ameliorate age effects on bone or skeletal muscle physiology and function

 Shared Interests and Overlaps

-There are shared interests with Musculoskeletal Rehabilitation Sciences (MRS) regarding age-related changes on human mobility and exercise with aging.
-Applications that focus on rehabilitative interventions aiming to improve motor performance, balance and mobility in elderly people, including mobility support devices, may be assigned to MRS.
+There are shared interests with Musculoskeletal Rehabilitation Sciences [MRS] on topics in age-related changes on human mobility and exercise with aging.
+Grant applications that focus on the motor performance, balance, and mobility as effects of geriatric syndromes, including multi-morbidity and polypharmacy, will generally be reviewed in ASG.
+Pleiotropic interventions that include mobility and exercise (etc.) as outcomes will generally be assigned to ASG.
+Applications that focus on rehabilitative interventions aiming to improve motor performance, balance and mobility in elderly people, including mobility support devices will generally be assigned to MRS.